bluwy/vite-svelte-dedupe/README.md

 When Vite optimizes this (entrypoint `cmp/index.js`), Vite will [ignore Svelte file extensions](https://github.com/vitejs/vite/blob/9aa255a0abcb9f5b23c34607b2188f796f4b6c94/packages/vite/src/node/optimizer/esbuildDepPlugin.ts#L71-L85) (among other types) in the bundle, make sense as we shouldn't bundle Svelte components.

 But there's a problem, taking a look at `cmp/Route.svelte`, you'll notice that it imports a path to `./../dist/tinro_lib`.
-Going back to the running Vite app, the network request shows that it's not importing from the pre-bundled `tinro.js` file in `.vite`.
+Going back to the running Vite app, the network request shows that it's transformed to the following import:

 ```js
 // http://localhost:3000/node_modules/.pnpm/tinro@0.6.4/node_modules/tinro/cmp/Route.svelte